-On March 16, 2021, the Company, through a wholly-owned subsidiary, signed an agreement to acquire 51% of Longo's, a long-standing, family-built network of specialty grocery stores in the GTA, and the Grocery Gateway ecommerce business, for a total purchase price of \$336.9 million.
-The transaction closed on May 10, 2021 and resulted in 36 Longo's locations joining the Company's growing store network in Ontario and Grocery Gateway, adding approximately 70,000 long-standing online customers to Empire's e-commerce business.
+On May 10, 2021, the Company, through a wholly-owned subsidiary, acquired 51% of Longo's, a long-standing, family-built network of specialty grocery stores in the GTA, and the Grocery Gateway e-commerce business, for a total purchase price of \$336.9 million.
+The transaction resulted in 36 Longo's locations joining the Company's growing store network in Ontario and Grocery Gateway, adding approximately 70,000 long-standing online customers to Empire's e-commerce business.
 Longo's is managed as a separate company within Empire and is run by an executive leadership team.
+As of June 21, 2023, 37 stores are now open.